 Without this intelligence, your follow-up is generic and ineffective.
 The prospect, who was warm when they entered your system, goes cold because you couldn't continue the conversation your marketing started.

-The Cost: According to industry research, referral leads convert 30% better than leads from other marketing channels.
-But marketing-generated leads with proper context and follow-up can achieve similar conversion rates.
-When you lose that context due to disconnected systems, your conversion rates plummet.
+📊 Key Stat: Referral leads convert 30% better than leads from other marketing channels.
+Marketing-generated leads with proper context and follow-up can achieve similar conversion rates—but only when systems are connected.

-Let's say a prospect enters your CRM but isn't ready to meet with an advisor yet.
-In an integrated system, they would automatically enter a nurture sequence—receiving relevant content based on their interests and behaviors, gradually building trust until they're ready to engage.
+When a prospect enters your CRM but isn't ready to meet with an advisor, they should automatically enter a nurture sequence.
+In an integrated system, they'd receive relevant content based on their interests and behaviors, gradually building trust until they're ready to engage.

-But when your CRM and marketing don't talk, this doesn't happen.
-Instead:
+But when your CRM and marketing don't talk, this breaks down:

 When your marketing and CRM are disconnected, you can't accurately measure marketing ROI.
 Your marketing agency reports on vanity metrics—website traffic, social media engagement, email open rates—but can't connect these activities to actual revenue.